 As we begin to live from a space of gratitude regarding the person we once blamed for our pain, as well as the event or situation, and refuse to judge the ways in which we have moved through the previous stages of the process, we raise our vibration to one that is fully aligned with unconditional love and compassion for others and ourselves.
 As such, we begin to see ourselves in others and others in ourselves.
 We see and accept our pain and ways in which we dealt with it in the previous stages of the process and realize the pain of others and the stages in which they may have been stuck, possibly for a lifetime.
-This allows us to feel a sense of compassion for all parties involved, including ourselves, and permits full forgiveness.
+This allows us to feel a sense of compassion for all parties involved—including ourselves—and permits full forgiveness.

 The Role of Forgiveness in Recovery

 Forgiveness of others prevents resentment—a slippery slope for relapse.
 That said, forgiveness as a process means it is not as simple as flipping a light switch.
 Therefore, just as with the process of grief, it is vital to seek the support of a helping professional to assist with the process of forgiveness.
-This helps to avoid the potential of getting stuck in or refusing to move from a specific stage of the process—like anger, victimization or depression—which could easily trigger relapse.
+This helps to avoid the potential of getting stuck in or refusing to move from a specific stage of the process—like anger, victimization or depression—which could easily trigger a relapse.

 Forgiveness of self prevents further self-loathing, guilt and shame—the perpetuating factors in the detrimental cycle of pain.
-Additionally, forgiveness of self is an act of self-love and a big step toward unconditional love of self—the ultimate key to successful recovery.
+Additionally, forgiveness of self is an act of self-love and a big step toward an unconditional love of self—the ultimate key to a successful recovery.

-Though forgiveness is a necessary process for successful recovery and therefore a gift you are giving not necessarily to others but to yourself, it is not something you should force or rush.
+Though forgiveness is a necessary process for a successful recovery and therefore a gift you are giving not necessarily to others but to yourself, it is not something you should force or rush.
 Regardless of where you find yourself in the stages of the process, you are in the process.
 That’s a start.